simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 RUN cd .. && rm -rf project
 ```

-Consider a streamlined approach that not only simplifies your Dockerfile but also optimizes the image size.
+Consider a simplified approach that not only simplifies your Dockerfile but also optimizes the image size.
 This approach involves consolidating related tasks into a single `RUN` command.
 By doing so, you reduce the number of image layers and eliminate any unnecessary intermediate files.

 Example of a consolidated `RUN` command: